This file has Vacation ABC's, Humor, Page Ideas, Photo Tips, etc.

-Also see Cruises; Disney; Zoo; Destinations; Cities and Towns; Amusement Park, Fair, Circus; Beach, Lake, Pool; Mountains; Vehicles; Roads and Highways; Location Humor; Songs about the Earth; Where Songs; Direction Songs; Position Songs; Going Songs; Inside Out Songs; Return Songs; and Far and Away Songs.
+Also see Cruises; Disney; Zoo; Specific Destinations (includes links to files for all fifty states); Cities and Towns; Amusement Park, Fair, Circus; Beach, Lake, Pool; Mountains; Vehicles; Roads and Highways; Location Humor; and other files in the Travel Section.

 (words and music by Woody Guthrie © 1956 (renewed 1984), 1958 (renewed 1986) and 1970 TRO-Ludlow Music, Inc. (BMI))